First Court of Appeals

 He was born in El Paso, attended high school in Houston, and received his bachelor's degree in psychology from the University of Texas in 1978, graduating with high honors and as a member of Phi Beta Kappa.
 Justice Brown earned his law degree from the University of Texas in 1981, graduating with honors.
 He was a member of the Texas Law Review and the Order of Coif.

 Justice Brown and his wife, Cindy, have been married over thirty-eight years.
 They have three children and four grandchildren.
 Justice Brown is also a former board member of Houston Habitat for Humanity; he served as its vice-president during the Jimmy Carter work week when one hundred affordable homes were built and later as its president.
-He currently serves as a chairperson of the board for KSBJ radio station in Houston and as the secretary of the board of Spring Branch Family Development Center.
+He currently serves as chairperson of the board emeritus for KSBJ radio station in Houston and as the secretary of the board of Spring Branch Family Development Center, an organization that provides enrichment and support services to a historically under-served population.
+He is also a volunteer for Good Stewart Global Initiative, which builds libraries in Africa.